Mariners vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-TJ Friedl and the Cincinnati Reds will hit the field against the Seattle Mariners and starter Bryce Miller on Tuesday.
-First pitch is at 6:40 PM ET at Great American Ball Park.
+The Cincinnati Reds and Tyler Stephenson take the field against Teoscar Hernandez and the Seattle Mariners on Wednesday at Great American Ball Park.

-Bookmakers list the Mariners as -160 moneyline favorites, while giving the underdog Reds +135 moneyline odds.
-The total is 10 runs for the contest (with -115 odds to go over and -105 odds on the under).
+The Mariners are listed as -175 moneyline favorites in this matchup with the Reds (+145).
+A 10.5-run total has been set for the game.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.